CanDIG/candig.github.io/_posts/2022-04-22-differential-privacy-federated-learning.md

 It is then called in the `flower_client.py` file to fit the model to the data and initialize the Flower client.
 It is also used when performing client and server-side evaluation.

 ## Parameters of Differentially Private Logistic Regression Model
-As in Scikit-Learn, many of the parameters for `diffprivlib`’s logistic regression model are already set.
-Epsilon was the only default parameter modified to suit our needs.
-Epsilon is the privacy budget/privacy loss and is set to 1 by default, as seen in the implementation of the [logistic regression model] by `diffprivlib`.
-After experimenting with different epsilon values, we settled on 0.85 as this allowed us to have similar accuracies as the federated experiment while also increasing the privacy.
+As in Scikit-Learn, many of the parameters for `diffprivlib`’s logistic regression model are already set. **_&epsilon;_** was the only default parameter modified to suit our needs. **_&epsilon;_** is the privacy budget/privacy loss and is set to 1 by default, as seen in the implementation of the [logistic regression model] by `diffprivlib`.
+After experimenting with different **_&epsilon;_** values, we settled on 0.85 as this allowed us to have similar accuracies as the federated experiment while also increasing the privacy.

 ## Differentially Private vs Non-Differentially Private Federated Learning on Synthea Dataset